EleutherAI/lm-evaluation-harness/lm_eval/tasks/mmlusr/README.md

 #### Groups

-- `mmlu_sr`: MMLU variant where the terminology in the question and answers are modified.
+- `mmlusr`: MMLU variant where the terminology in the question and answers are modified.
 - `mmlusr_answer_only`: MMLU variant where the terminology in the answers are modified.
 - `mmlusr_question_only`: MMLU variant where the terminology in the question is modified.